vlaha-tymeshift/salesforge-api/README.md

     - Validate configuration values on startup.
     - Add support for environment-specific configurations.

-- **Security**:
-    - Implement authentication and authorization for API endpoints.
-    - Ensure sensitive data is encrypted in transit and at rest.

 ## License
 This project is licensed under the MIT License.